Skip to content

 ]

-4. Receiving Non-JSON, From Data
+4. Receiving Non-JSON and Non-Form Data

 Added in version 1.6.9

-When the system receives text or unparsable data, it automatically packages it into { "text": "<text>" } or { "base64": "<Base64 encoded binary data>"} and passes it to the function.
+When the system receives text or unparsable data, it will automatically package it into { "text": "<text>" } or { "base64": "<Base64 encoded binary data>"} and pass it to the function.

-Example code as follows:
+An example code snippet is as follows:

 Python